snwh/moka-icon-theme/README.md

 Any bundled software is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3, or (at your option) any later version.

-###Preamble

-If you find any bugs or issues with Moka or if you have a question, you can visit Moka's primary issue tracker on [GitHub](https://github.com/moka-project/moka-icon-theme/issues).
-Also you may submit icons I've missed or that you would like using this [form](http://snwh.org/moka/help/requests/).

-###Download

-Moka can be downloaded [here](http://snwh.org/moka/moka-icon-theme/download/).

 ###Getting the Source

-The source for Moka Icon Theme can be found [here](https://github.com/moka-project/moka-icon-theme).
+The original source for Moka Icon Theme can be found [here](https://github.com/moka-project/moka-icon-theme).

 Alternatively, you can clone the latest version its git repository: